botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Content-Length Capture victim requests

->Sending a POST request with smuggled request but the content length is longer thant the real length and when victim browse their cookie session value is posted to blob comment.
+>Sending a POST request with smuggled request but the content length is longer than the real length and when victim browse their cookie session value is posted to blob comment.
+Increased the comment-post request's Content-Length to 850, then smuggle it to the back-end server.

 ```html
 POST / HTTP/1.1